Who is the Top Investor In Confluent Inc. (CFLT)?

 Sponsored

-The stock witnessed a -16.98% loss in the last 1 month and extending the period to 3 months gives it a 51.80%, and is 6.86% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.90% over the week and 6.01% over the month.
+The stock witnessed a -12.17% gain in the last 1 month and extending the period to 3 months gives it a 12.12%, and is -11.63% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.20% over the week and 6.16% over the month.

 Confluent Inc. (CFLT) Analyst Forecasts